 At the same time that Anaconda-Ericsson Inc. was utilizing intrapreneurial ventures to build their company, Apple Computer was also using intrapreneurship for the creation of Apple’s Macintosh computer.
 Intrapreneurship had now become a moving force in helping firms grow within the United States and around the world.

-Howard Edward Haller, Ph.D. is Professional Keynote Speaker on Intrapreneurship, Corporate Entrepreneurship, Intrapreneurship Program Creation, Using Intrapreneurship programs as a strategic tool for Recruiting and Retaining Key Employees, and Using Intrapreneurship to Increase Innovation and Foster Creativity.
+Howard Edward Haller, Ph.D. is a Professional Keynote Speaker on Intrapreneurship, Corporate Entrepreneurship, Intrapreneurship Program Creation, Using Intrapreneurship Programs as a strategic tool for Recruiting and Retaining Key Employees, and Using Intrapreneurship to Increase Innovation and Foster Creativity.